Connect with us

 “And that won’t change when I am governor.
 Truth is, Tate Reeves will say anything to protect his good ol’ boy network and hide the fact that he’s caught up in the largest corruption scandal in the history of Mississippi.
 Those are the facts, and Tate Reeves lying to you won’t change them.”

-The Presley campaign has tried to focus on other issues, such as expanding to care for primarily the working poor and to the numerous hospitals across the state deal with their financial woes as they close or face the possibility of closure.
+The Presley campaign has tried to focus on other issues, such as expanding Medicaid to provide health care for primarily the working poor and to help the numerous hospitals across the state deal with their financial woes as they close or face the possibility of closure.

 In Reeves’ latest ad dealing with trans issues, he — or at least that narrator with the ominous voice — loosely cites Presley’s July comments at the Mississippi Press Association.
 There, Presley was asked if he supported the bill that was passed during the 2023 legislative session and signed into law by Reeves that prohibits minors from receiving gender affirming treatment, such as surgeries and puberty blockers.